fbpx

 These visas may allow you to bring your family to Australia with you and could lead to permanent residency if the requirements for a permanent visa are met.

 Skilled workers who have recently completed their studies have additional visa options, such as the Temporary Graduate visa (Subclass 485).
 This visa is for international students who have studied in Australia or overseas in specific occupations.
-The visa application costs $1,730 AUD, with processing times of five to 17 months.
+The visa application costs $1,895 AUD, with five to 17 months processing times.

 You’ll need to live in a “designated regional area” and can apply for permanent residency after three years.